-Any disagreement with the FDA or EMA as to the results from SAP301, SAP302, and SAP303, and therefore any additional requirements imposed by the FDA or EMA prior to our ability to submit an NDA or MAA, as well as any delay in approval by the FDA or EMA of the ARX-04 NDA or MAA, if and when it is submitted, may negatively impact our stock price and harm our business operations.
-If and when the ARX-04 NDA is submitted, the FDA may hold an Advisory Committee meeting to obtain committee input on the safety and efficacy of ARX-04.
-Typically, Advisory Committees will provide responses to specific questions asked by the FDA, including the Committee's view on the approvability of the drug under review.
-Advisory Committee decisions are not binding but an adverse decision at the Advisory Committee may have a negative impact on the regulatory review of ARX-04.
-Any delay in obtaining, or inability to obtain, regulatory approval would prevent us from commercializing ARX-04 in the United States or Europe, generating revenues and potentially achieving profitability.
-If any of these events occur, we may be forced to delay or abandon our development efforts for ARX-04, which would have a material adverse effect on our business and could potentially cause us to cease operations.
+Any disagreement with the FDA or EMA as to the results from SAP301, SAP302, and SAP303, and therefore any additional requirements imposed by the FDA or EMA prior to approval of the NDA or MAA, respectively, as well as any delay in approval by the FDA of the DSUVIA NDA, or by the EMA of the ARX-04 MAA, may negatively impact our stock price and harm our business operations.
+The FDA has informed us that they will hold a joint meeting of the Anesthetic and Analgesic Drug Products Advisory Committee and the Drug Safety and Risk Management Advisory Committee to obtain committee input on the safety and efficacy of DSUVIA.
+We anticipate the joint advisory committee meeting will take place this summer.
+Typically, advisory committees will provide responses to specific questions asked by the FDA, including the committee's view on the approvability of the drug under review.
+Advisory committee decisions are not binding but an adverse decision at the advisory committee may have a negative impact on the regulatory review of DSUVIA.
+Any delay in obtaining, or inability to obtain, regulatory approval would prevent us from commercializing DSUVIA in the United States or ARX-04 in Europe, generating revenues and potentially achieving profitability.
+If any of these events occur, we may be forced to delay or abandon our development efforts for DSUVIA in the United States or ARX-04 in the EU, which would have a material adverse effect on our business and could potentially cause us to cease operations.

-We depend substantially on the success of Zalviso, which may not receive regulatory approval in the United States.
+We depend on the clinical and regulatory success of ZALVISO, which may not succeed in the current IAP312 study or receive regulatory approval in the United States.\